Updated: Dec 9, 2020

-I have just come back from a lovely yoga class in which I focused on “Drishti” (focus, gaze, sight or vision) and making a “Sankalpa” (means an intention formed by the heart and mind or /and also “conditioned habit that could be wholesome or unwholesome for us).
+I have just come back from a lovely yoga class in which I made the class focus on “Drishti” (focus, gaze, sight or vision) and, setting a “Sankalpa” (means to think of an intention formed by the heart and mind or /and also “a conditioned habit that could be wholesome or unwholesome for us, obviously setting a wholesome one in this case).

 “It is during our darkest moments that we must focus to see the light.”

-I asked people to envision themselves in a situation or environment they love and seeing themselves clearly in that place, feeling the emotion and imaging themselves surrounded with loving and kind people.
-Maybe this urge came from my own end of the year, where I felt I was surrounded by some not so kind people, but two weeks off and hibernating, reading, practising yoga and being with nice people, ignited my fire and here we go, fresh as a daisy for the future and determined to enjoy it and setting new intentions.
+I asked people to envision themselves in a situation or environment they love and to see themselves clearly in that place, feeling the emotion and imaging themselves surrounded with loving and kind people.
+Maybe this urge came from my own end of the year, where I felt some not so kind people surrounded me.
+After some careful resting and hibernating, reading, practising yoga and being with nice people, ignited my fire and here we go, fresh as a daisy for the future and determined to live my life with new wholesome intentions.

-We may disappoint ourselves by making too many unrealistic new year’s eve resolutions, such as “I will never drink again”, “I will go running every day etc” “ I will go on a diet”, so why not using visualisation technique and smaller aims to get a bigger goal.
+We may disappoint ourselves by making too many unrealistic new year’s eve resolutions or intentions, such as “I will never drink again”, “I will go running every day etc.” “ I will go on a diet”, so why not using smaller intentions that are more feasible to obtain.
+Hereby, we can use visualisation techniques.
+Often those smaller intentions lead to a bigger goal.

-So, dristhi gives us the opportunity to focus on a vision.
+Drishti allows us to focus on a vision.
 The more time we invest to stay conscious and try to understand our life in all its aspects, the easier it gets to choose to enjoy it.
 It’s our choice.
-We cannot change the past, however, we can learn what importance we choose to give it.
+We cannot change the past; however, we can learn what importance we choose to give it now and with this, be more content in the future.

-A good start is to reflect on your accomplishments and learning experiences: In my case, I finished writing a manual for a teacher training course and I felt very accomplished in achieving this.
-It’s manual, in which I put all my knowledge, love and lots of information.
+A good start is to reflect on our accomplishments and learning experiences: In my case, I finished writing a manual for a teacher training course, and I felt very accomplished in achieving this.
+It’s a manual, in which I put all my knowledge, love and lots of information.
 One of my best friends read it and told me “she got inspired with yoga again”.
+It's more than just a yoga teacher training course; it's a personal development course manual.

 Findings from simple psychological research indicate that memory is a reconstructive process that is unfortunately often susceptible to distortions and error.
 Memory is a complex interplay of synaptic connectivity by neurons that shape our future behaviour.
 This imperfection of memory or a certain bias towards one’ own perception of a situation that may get reinforced in a group dynamic can lead to perceiving things as “negative” or “bad”.

-We can however also choose to be conscious and shift our experience towards growth and development without framing a perception as “negative” or even “positive”.
+We can, however, also choose to be conscious and shift our experience towards growth and development without framing a perception as “negative” or even “positive”.
 It is simply an experience, that may not be 100% correct.
-The good news is that realising that this is the past and it may not be accurate, we can simply rewire our brains!
+The good news is that realising that this is the past and it may not be accurate; we can rewire our brains!

 So, taking all this experience and reflections, I can start to think ahead.